How to Make Friendship Bracelets

 It'll probably take you an hour or so to make your first bracelet.
 The technique is so easy that you can watch TV at the same time (seriously!).

-There are some great books on making friendship bracelets, like the enormously popular Klutz Friendship Bracelet Book, but to make the bracelets on this page you won't need to buy any books or special equipment.
+To make the bracelets on this page you won't need to buy any books or special equipment.
 You'll be able to make best friend bracelets, heart bracelets and more with just the instructions on this page.

 On this page, I'll show you how to make friendship bracelets in 8 different designs.
 The cool thing is that it's the exact same easy technique for all the different patterns.
 I'll show you what the technique is when we get to the instructions.